AGM-136 Tacit Rainbow

-The AGM-136A Tacit Rainbow was a United States military anti-radiation missile program run from 1982 to 1991.
+The AGM-136A Tacit Rainbow was a United States military anti-radiation missile program that was active from 1982 to 1991.

 The requirement was for a low-cost air-launchable system to aid in the destruction of enemy air defense networks.
 The proposed unit would combine elements of cruise missiles and UAVs, it would be launched in large numbers by heavy bombers, fighters, or possibly mass ground launch systems.

-The missiles would fly in advance of manned aircraft up to 450 km to pre-programmed target zones and patrol there until enemy radar sources were detected which would then be destroyed, acting as a loitering munition.
+The missiles would fly in advance of crewed aircraft up to 450 km to pre-programmed target zones and patrol there until enemy radar sources were detected which would then be destroyed, acting as a loitering munition.
 This extended patrol time on target ("loiter time") was the key feature of the new system, a persistent anti-radiation missile (PARM) as opposed to a HARM.
+This would allow for the threatening suppressive effects that HARMs have for significantly longer times, allowing friendly aircraft to operate in the area with a higher degree of safety for a longer time.

 The project was started by the DoD in 1982, but moved to the control of the USAF Aeronautical Systems Division in 1984 as a joint Navy/Air Force project.
 The majority of the system was designed and developed by Northrop with Texas Instruments providing the seek head and Boeing providing a system that allowed it to be launched from B-52 bombers.
 The first test air-launch was on July 30, 1984.